Top Divisoria Shopping Malls

 Divisoria is a shopping district that can be found in Manila.
 This bargain shopping Mecca is considered the shopping capital for wholesalers and regular shoppers in the country.
 Historically speaking, Divisoria is the birthplace of the revolutionary hero Andres Bonifacio and the first ever Filipino Saint Lorenzo Ruiz.

-You can find practically anything in Divisoria, from gadgets to chinese traditional medicines to accessories and replica bags and quality local and imported replica clothing mostly from China and Thailand.
-Street vendors sells everything under the sun but you can find what they sell at a cheaper prices in some malls listed below:
+You can find practically anything in Divisoria, from gadgets to Chinese traditional medicines to accessories, replica bags and quality local and imported replica clothing mostly from China and Thailand.
+Street vendors sells everything under the sun but most of the products sold by street vendors are also available at a cheaper price in some of the malls listed below:

-Divisoria Mall – is located in Binondo area between Tabora and Sto.
+Located in Binondo area between Tabora and Sto.
 Cristo streets.
-This mall is air-conditioned with three floors that sells mostly clothing, household, gadgets, school supplies and other imported goods from China.
-If you really want to save money, you can avail wholesale prices if you buy at least 6 peaces of the same product you are buying.
+This mall is air-conditioned with three floors that sell mostly clothing, household, gadgets, school supplies and other imported goods from China.
+If you really want to save money, you can avail wholesale prices if you buy at least 6 pieces of the same product you are buying.

-Tutuban Center Mall – right in front of the former a PNR central station, this area was transformed into an air-conditioned mall in the early 90’s.
+Located right in front of the former a PNR central station, this area was transformed into an air-conditioned mall in the early ’90s.
 You can also find Robinson’s Department Store and Supermarket for grocery shopping at the Prime Block Mall.

-168 Mall – currently the most popular mall in the areal.
+Currently the most popular mall in the area.
 It is located between Sta.
-Elena and Soler streets, this mall offers variety of products which includes fashion, imported replica footwear and other gift items.
+Elena and Soler streets, this mall offers a variety of products which includes fashion, imported replica footwear, and other gift items.